bnm3k/mem/README.md

 So we need to get RDTSC's frequency and plug it above.

 Using the cli tool `dmidecode` to retrieve the nominal value, I get 2600 MHz (2.6 GHz).
-There are two values, but luckily I don't have to disambiguate them since they're both the same :).
+There are two values, luckily I don't have to disambiguate them since they're both the same :).

 ```
 $ sudo dmidecode -t processor | grep 'Speed'